learn-co-students/react-initial-state-v-000/README.md

 # React Initial State

+## Overview

+In this lesson, we'll explain the concept of component state.

 ## Objectives
 1. Explain how to define a component's initial state
 2. Explain the difference between initialState and defaultProps